seanphenomenon/portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Made with HTML, CSS, Bootstrap, React, and EmailJS.
+Made with HTML, CSS, Bootstrap, React, and EmailJS. \*(Work In Progress)
 Deployed on Netlify: https://seanharrell.netlify.app

 ## Available Scripts